PM declines to be questioned in Beirut blast probe, official source says | Politics

 Lebanon's caretaker prime minister, Hassan Diab, has declined to be questioned by the judge who charged him and three former ministers with negligence over the Beirut port blast, an official source said on Monday.

-Judge Fadi Sawan's charges have met pushback from influential parties including Shi'ite Hezbollah and Sunni leader Saad al-Hariri, underlining the political problems facing the investigation.
-Lebanese are still waiting for answers more than four months since one of the biggest non-nuclear blasts on record.
-A huge stockpile of ammonium nitrate detonated in August after being stored unsafely for years, killing 200 people, injuring thousands and devastating entire districts.
+Judge Fadi Sawan has met pushback from influential parties including Shi'ite Hezbollah and Sunni leader Saad al-Hariri, underlining the political hurdles facing the investigation.
+Lebanese are still waiting for answers four months since one of the biggest non-nuclear blasts on record.
+A stockpile of ammonium nitrate, stored unsafely for years, detonated in August, killing 200 people, injuring thousands and devastating entire districts.

-Some politicians have suggested Sawan was selective in deciding who to charge, and that he overstepped his powers by charging government ministers.
-Others, including the head of the Beirut Bar Association, have said the move showed courage.
-Diab says his conscience is clear over the blast.
-His cabinet, which took office in January, quit after the disaster but continues to serve in a caretaker role.
+Some politicians accused Sawan of being selective and overstepping his powers by charging ministers.
+Others, including the head of the Beirut Bar Association, said the move showed courage.
+The outgoing premier "has said everything he has to say about this file, full stop," according to his office.
+Diab, who has testified as a witness, quit after the disaster but continues to serve in a caretaker role.

+He and President Michel Aoun were warned in July that the nitrate could destroy the capital if it exploded, according to documents seen by Reuters.
+Aoun has said he had no direct authority over the port.
+Sawan requested an appointment from Diab's office but was told he would not agree to be questioned, the official source at the prime minister's office said.

 - READ MORE ON: